xwmx/swiftly/Readme.markdown

 own directory, and the filename of each binary is set to the last modified timestamp of the source file, resulting in a final directory structure of: $HOME/.swiftly/cache/binary_name/last_modified_timestamp`

+## Caveats

+This is a project to help me learn more about Swift and use it for shell scripting.
+There might be a better way approaching this, and would love to hear suggestions and learn more.

+## TODO

+Remove old binary files.